Livre de la Chasse, by Gaston Fébus Bibliothèque nationale de France, Paris

 The lessons in the manuscript

-Until the late 16th century, the Livre de la Chasse was the hunting enthusiast’s bible, a seven-chapter manual for hunters with a prologue and epilogue that describes in detail how to hunt successfully with hounds.
+Until the late 16th century, the Livre de la Chasse was the hunting enthusiast’s bible, a eighty-five-chapter manual for hunters with a prologue and epilogue that describes in detail how to hunt successfully with hounds.
 Its text intended for young readers, combines the conciseness of a lesson with the keen interest of a man devoted to the subject.
 Gaston Fébus never belittles the importance of the animals involved in hunting, particularly the hound, the hunter’s faithful companion.
 Readers learn about the different breeds and their nature, how to train and feed them and even treat their illnesses, and discover that hunting – the preferred pastime of every medieval lord – involves a great many professional and human skills and qualities and is, therefore, far more than simply a leisure-time activity.

 But if we focussed only on its technical content, we would miss the essence of Gaston Fébus’s book.
 Indeed, looking beyond the hunting context, this original and personal treatise is above all a child of its times, an era characterised by a pervading idea of sin and fear of damnation.
 In this book, Gaston Fébus presents hunting as an act of redemption enabling hunters to go straight to heaven.
 Being a physical activity requiring a certain expertise, hunting is indeed an excellent way of avoiding the idle hands for which the devil finds work, keeping the body and mind well occupied and thus avoiding all temptation.
 Hence this book is underpinned by tragedy of human existence and the quest for eternal life after one’s time on earth – to which only deserving souls can aspire.